 Transparency in the context of closing civic space

 In many countries, civil society organisations’ space to operate is diminishing rapidly.
 According to the International Center for Not-for-Profit Law (ICNL), in 2015-16 governments worldwide adopted 64 laws, regulations, and other initiatives to limit the operations of non-governmental organisations, including by restricting foreign funding or threatening to de-register them.
 Funding organisations with a prominent founder may also be subject to public criticism on the basis of their grant-making decisions.
-As the Transparency and Accountability Initiative’s 2017 report Distract, Device and Detach explains, governments are increasingly attempting to discredit civil society organisations by focusing on any foreign connections they may have.
+As the Transparency and Accountability Initiative’s 2017 report Distract, Divide and Detach explains, governments are increasingly attempting to discredit civil society organisations by focusing on any foreign connections they may have.
 Could publishing data demonstrating that an organisation has received money from a foreign funder thus increase the risks faced by a grantee?

 As well as targeting organisations legally, is there a risk that adversaries could use data shared in grants to surveil or physically target individuals or organisations?
 This mapping exercise found no documented cases where a grantee or the people it seeks to help were physically targeted as a direct result of data published by a funder.
 (If you know of any, let us know.)